ibm-cloud-docs/dns-svcs/known-limitations.md

 This section details some of the known limitations of {{site.data.keyword.dns_short}}.
 {:shortdesc}

  * This service is supported for VPCs (Gen1) that are created after 10/8/2019.
-To use the service for VPCs created prior to that, follow [this process](https://www.ibm.com/support/pages/node/1086243) to open a support case.
+To use the service for VPCs created before then, follow [this process](https://www.ibm.com/support/pages/node/1086243) to open a support case.

  * The UI can display a maximum of 1000 resource records.
 If you have more than 1000, use the [API](https://{DomainName}/apidocs/dns-svcs/records#list-resource-records) or [CLI](/docs/dns-svcs?topic=dns-svcs-cli-plugin-dns-services-cli-commands#list-resource-record-pagination-example) to get all resource records.